GENIVI/rvi_core/CONFIGURE.md

  network addresses.*

-In the default Data Link component, ```data_link_bert_rpc```, you also need to specify the port it should listen to, and possibly also the interface to use.
+In the default Data Link component, ```data_link_bert_rpc```, you also need to specify the port it should listen to, and optionally also the interface to use.

 This is done by editing the tuple ```rvi -> data_link ->